SalihErenYzb/Regex-Engine/README.md

 TODO: Try to find a way to do dfs without using unordered_set for efficiency

-TODO: Make it possible to run with UTF-8 characters

 TODO: Make it possible to init giving a map of special characters like (,|,*,+,) etc.

 TODO: Make code cleaner and more readable